delta-12/CAVeTalk/README.md

 3. Length refers to the length of the packet in bytes
 4. Payload refers to the main piece of information sent in the packet

+## Protobufs

+[Protobufs](https://protobuf.dev/) are Google’s language-neutral, platform-neutral, extensible mechanism for serializing structured data.
+In this project, they are used to serialize message payloads.

+### C/Embedded

+When building the C version of this library and/or using this library on an embedded system, follow these steps to setup Protobufs:

+TODO

+### C++

+When building the C++ version of this library, follow these steps to setup Protobufs:

+1. Initialize and update submodules
+   `git submodule update --init --recursive`

+2. Navigate to `protobuf` directory
+   `cd external/protobuf`

+3. Configure CMake build
+   `cmake -S . -B _build -DCMAKE_INSTALL_PREFIX=_build/protobuf-install -DCMAKE_CXX_STANDARD=20 -G Ninja -DCMAKE_BUILD_TYPE=Release -Dprotobuf_BUILD_TESTS=OFF -DABSL_PROPAGATE_CXX_STD=ON`

+4. Build `protobufs`
+   `cmake --build _build --config Release`

+5. Install `protobufs` in `external/protobufs/_build/protobuf-install`
+   `cmake --build _build -t install`